Resolving Availability and Run-time Integrity Conflicts in Real-Time Embedded Systems: Security Sub-properties and Proofs

 \subsection{\acron goals via sub-properties}

 Fig.~\ref{fig:proofs} outlines the theorems that state properties \textbf{[P1]} and \textbf{[P2]} are upheld.
 These theorems are also checked via model checker, described further in Sec.~\ref{sec:impl-eval}.
-Here we also discuss the intuition behind why these theorems uphold the security properties.
+Here we also discuss the intuition behind why they are upheld.